FREE Vehicle Search

-What is a Car Inspection?
+What Is a Car Inspection?

 Suspension and Steering: Your suspension and steering systems are responsible for keeping your vehicle from bouncing over rough terrain and allowing you to steer it during operation.
 An automotive tech will look for worn-out or damaged parts relating to the suspension and steering to ensure your vehicle can safely drive on the road.

-An inspection will check every part related to these systems, including:
+A vehicle safety inspection will check every part related to these systems, including:

 - Center Link